 Additionally, many employers offer donation matching to nonprofit organizations.
 Once a friend or acquaintance donates, ask them to inquire to their HR department about matching gift opportunities.

 For the 2022 tax year, the maximums are $2,483 (married) and $1,243 (single).
 With these high donation amounts, it does not take long to make a significant impact in your tuition expenditures.

 Another opportunity to maximize your scholarships is to see if the company you work for would consider donating.
 There are laws surrounding these types of donations, but millions of dollars are donated every year with corporate tax credits.
 Please call us to discuss if you feel your corporation might be interested in donating.

 Finally, participate in the programs we offer.
 You will start receiving a series of emails from us, with ideas and suggestions.
 We have seen that the families who try these ideas have significantly more money donated in their children’s names.

 - Do you have brochures ready to hand out?

-- Do you have your landing page ready?
+- Do you have your donation page ready?

-- Is your landing page and video ready for Facebook?
+- Is your donation page shared on Facebook?